 Teen Withdrawal Detox and Treatment

-When a teen enters into an adolescent drug rehab program, they must flush the toxins.
+The first step upon entering a teen drug rehab program is to flush the toxins.
 Detox takes several days.
 Teens may experience withdrawal symptoms, which can vary.

 Some common withdrawal symptoms include: